ncelebic/telegram-radarr-bot/Readme.md

 Forked from onedr0p, working to port to Radarr for movie support.
 Will hopefully add support for use in a group chat.

-# telegram-sonarr-bot
+# telegram-radarr-bot

-Bot which lets you or others add series to [Sonarr](https://sonarr.tv/) via the messaging service [Telegram](https://telegram.org/).
+Bot which lets you or others add series to [Radarr](https://radarr.video/) via the messaging service [Telegram](https://telegram.org/).

 Contact [@BotFather](http://telegram.me/BotFather) on Telegram to create and get a bot token.